 With your help, we can help every girl/woman in need...

 Without access to period care and education, girls are often forced to stay home from school during their periods, which leads them to miss anywhere from 10-20 percent of school days.
 Sometimes, they drop out of school completely.

 Anne Sebert Kuhlmann, an associate professor in the College for Public Health and Social Justice at St. Louis University said, “This is not a luxury.
 It’s a need.
 It affects a woman’s sense of self, her sense of dignity, and her ability to participate in life.”
-Got Her Covered initiative wishes to end period poverty and period stigma in Cleveland/Bradley County Middle/High School.
+Got Her Covered initiative wishes to end period poverty and period stigma in Cleveland/Bradley County and Polk County Middle/High School.

 Here’s what Got Her Covered provides:

 Got Her Covered will work with businesses, community leaders, and volunteers to provide menstrual care packages to the middle and high schools to use while at school.
 The package also provides “weekender” take home bags with products for the family member facing the same issues.